-- pre-feasibility and feasibility study results and preliminary assessment results and the accuracy of estimates and assumptions on which they are based; - resource and reserve estimate results, the accuracy of such estimates and the accuracy of sampling and subsequent assays and geologic interpretations on which they are based; - technical and operational feasibility and the economic viability of deposits; - our ability to obtain, renew or maintain the necessary authorizations and permits for Mt Todd, including its development plans and operating activities; - the timing and results of a feasibility study and the timing of the potential development of Mt Todd;
+- pre-feasibility and feasibility study results and preliminary assessment results and the accuracy of estimates and assumptions on which they are based; - resource and reserve estimate results, the accuracy of such estimates and the accuracy of sampling and subsequent assays and geologic interpretations on which they are based; - technical and operational feasibility and the economic viability of deposits; - our ability to obtain, renew or maintain the necessary authorizations and permits for Mt Todd, including its development plans and operating activities; - the timing and results of a feasibility study and the timing of the potential development of Mt Todd; - increased costs that affect our operations or our financial condition; - our reliance on third parties to fulfill their obligations under agreements with us; - whether projects not managed by us will comply with our standards or meet our objectives; - a shortage of skilled labor, equipment and supplies; - whether our acquisition, exploration and development activities, as well as the realization of the fair value of our assets, will be commercially successful; - the lack of cash dividend payments by us; - the success of future joint ventures, partnerships and other arrangements relating to our properties; - perception of potential environmental impact of Mt Todd; - known and unknown environmental and reclamation liabilities, including reclamation requirements at Mt Todd; - our expectation of continuing losses from operations; - future water supply issues at Mt Todd; - litigation or other legal claims; - environmental lawsuits; - lack of adequate insurance to cover potential liabilities; - our ability to attract, retain and hire key personnel; - fluctuations in the price of gold;

-- increased costs that affect our operations or our financial condition; - our reliance on third parties to fulfill their obligations under agreements with us; - whether projects not managed by us will comply with our standards or meet our objectives; - a shortage of skilled labor, equipment and supplies; - whether our acquisition, exploration and development activities, as well as the realization of the fair value of our assets, will be commercially successful; - the lack of cash dividend payments by us; - the success of future joint ventures, partnerships and other arrangements relating to our properties; - perception of potential environmental impact of Mt Todd; - known and unknown environmental and reclamation liabilities, including reclamation requirements at Mt Todd; - our expectation of continuing losses from operations; - future water supply issues at Mt Todd; - litigation or other legal claims; - environmental lawsuits; - lack of adequate insurance to cover potential liabilities; - our ability to attract, retain and hire key personnel; - fluctuations in the price of gold; - volatility in our stock price and gold equities generally; - our ability to raise additional capital or raise funds from the sale of non-core assets on favorable terms, if at all; - industry consolidation which could result in the acquisition of a control position in the Company for less than fair value; - inherent hazards of mining exploration, development and operating activities; - the accuracy of calculations of mineral reserves, mineral resources and mineralized material and fluctuations therein based on metal prices, and inherent vulnerability of the ore and recoverability of metal in the mining process; - changes in environmental regulations to which our exploration and development operations are subject; - changes in climate change legislation could result in increased operating costs; - intense competition in the mining industry; - potential challenges to the title to our mineral properties; - evolving corporate governance and public disclosure regulations; - tax initiatives on domestic and international levels; - fluctuation in foreign currency values; - potential adverse findings in review of our Australian research and development grants; and - our likely status as a PFIC for U.S. federal tax purposes.
+- volatility in our stock price and gold equities generally; - our ability to raise additional capital or raise funds from the sale of non-core assets on favorable terms, if at all; - industry consolidation which could result in the acquisition of a control position in the Company for less than fair value; - inherent hazards of mining exploration, development and operating activities; - the accuracy of calculations of mineral reserves, mineral resources and mineralized material and fluctuations therein based on metal prices, and inherent vulnerability of the ore and recoverability of metal in the mining process; - changes in environmental regulations to which our exploration and development operations are subject; - changes in climate change legislation could result in increased operating costs; - intense competition in the mining industry; - potential challenges to the title to our mineral properties; - evolving corporate governance and public disclosure regulations; - tax initiatives on domestic and international levels; - fluctuation in foreign currency values; - fluctuation in the fair value or future cash flows of financial instruments; - the continuing long-term viability of the Company is dependent upon securing sufficient funding; - potential adverse findings in review of our Australian research and development grants; and - our likely status as a PFIC for U.S. federal tax purposes.